j0z/SwanBot/readme.md

 For a while I've been interested in the idea of a "DLA" (a term that I believe was coined by the creator of Project Jarvis.)
-DLA simply stands for "Digital Life Assistant", and that says it all; a DLA operates passively or interactively, but at the end of the day, is designed entirely to adapt to the way you operate in your day-to-day life.
+DLA simply stands for "Digital Life Assistant", and that says it all: a DLA operates passively or interactively, but at the end of the day, is designed entirely to adapt to the way you operate in your day-to-day life.